Paul Burmeister

 Hosting The Tour de France has become a staple for him as well.
-Every summer Burmeister anchors NBC’s coverage of The Tour, hosting each one since 2016.
+Every summer Burmeister anchors NBC's coverage of The Tour, hosting each one since 2016.

-In November of 2021, NBC extended its exclusive broadcast deal with The English Premier League.
-Burmeister has become a part of their studio team, as a host for “Premier League Live” during the week, and “Premier League Mornings” on the weekend.
+In November 2021, NBC extended its exclusive broadcast deal with The English Premier League.
+Burmeister has become a part of their studio team, as a host for Premier League Live during the week, and Premier League Mornings on the weekend.

-He’s involved with the NFL throughout the year on a weekly basis, co-hosting a pair of podcasts: “The Chris Simms Unbuttoned podcast,” and “The Peter King podcast.”
+He is involved with the NFL throughout the year on a weekly basis, co-hosting a pair of podcasts: The Chris Simms Unbuttoned podcast, and The Peter King podcast.

-And for the last decade in early January, he has hosted and worked play by play for NBC’s coverage of The All American Bowl, the nation’s premier High School Football All Star Game.
+And for the last decade in early January, he has hosted and worked play-by-play for NBC's coverage of the All American Bowl, the nation's premier high school football all-star game.

-During the winter he handles play by play duties for Atlantic 10 regular season basketball, as well as their conference tournament in March.
+During the winter he handles play-by-play duties for Atlantic 10 regular season basketball, as well as their conference tournament in March.

-From 2019 through 2021, Burmeister was front and center for NBC’s coverage of the Premier Lacrosse League, hosting its draft each spring, reporting from the sidelines during the season, as well as calling games from the booth.
+From 2019 through 2021, Burmeister was front and center for NBC's coverage of the Premier Lacrosse League, hosting its draft each spring, reporting from the sidelines during the season, as well as calling games from the booth.